 However, if you have to use the computer for software that requires a lot of resources, or plan to also turn the work computer into a gaming platform, then prepare to spend some more money than you probably expect to end up with a really reliable and powerful computer.

 Keep in mind that if you get a custom-built PC, you can upgrade its hardware later once you make more money.
-Meanwhile, laptops are not really flexible in this regard as most of the hardware is integrated, particularly when talking about MacBooks.
+Meanwhile, laptops are not really flexible in this regard as most of the hardware is integrated, particularly when talking MacBooks.

 Accessories are a given, though you would be better off with a laptop in this regard.
-Most laptops have a built-in keyboard, webcam, trackpad (a mouse replacement), and a microphone.
+Most laptops have a built-in keyboard, webcam, trackpad (a mouse replacement), and microphone.

 Having a desktop PC would mean needing external accessories, so there is that moment of needing to pay.